thecsw/memeinvestor_bot/README.md

 ## Commands

-Currently, it has 8 commands:
+The bot has the following commands:

 - `!create` - creates a bank account for you with a new balance of 1000 MemeCoins.